Star Trek is not just a TV show, or 5 TV shows; it is a

 In 1987, the first spin-off, "Star Trek: The Next Generation" debuted

 in syndication.
-It was hugely successful, even more than the
+It was hugely successful, more than the

 original series, and lasted for 8 years.
 The show followed the